inveniosoftware/docs-invenio-rdm/docs/develop/architecture/requests.md

 **Scope**

-The guide provides a high-level architectural overview of the requests module InvenioRDM.
+The guide provides a high-level architectural overview of the requests module of InvenioRDM.
 Requests are considered part of the service layer in the [software architecture](software.md).

 ## Purpose

-Requests is a generic InvenioRDM feature to support handling and automation of requests between entities such as users, communities, administrators and/or the system.
+Requests is a generic InvenioRDM feature to support the handling and automation of requests between entities such as users, communities, administrators and/or the system.